 Left Fields is the certified organic farm on which Crannóg Ales stands.
 We grow hops for the brewery and sell rhizomes to other commercial producers and the general public.

-For detailed variety information, from storageability to alpha potential to maturity (early or late season) please consult the Hopunion Variety Book.
+For detailed variety information, from storageability to alpha potential to maturity (early or late season) please consult the Yakima Chief listings.

 Left Fields ships rhizomes within Canada only.
-New for 2016, we had hops plugs available!
-These babies are propagated from certified disease-free stock in a non-organic (but well trusted) BC nursery, and are available for later shipment (June) within BC.
+New for 2018, we have hops plants available!
+These babies are propagated from certified disease-free stock in a non-organic nursery in Ontario, and have been overwintered in plug packs.